Skip to content

 Free Status Review.
 We assess how much runway your I-797 gives us and confirm eligibility.

 Matched to 3–5 programs with rapid I-20 issuance.
-Most of our H-1B clients are admitted within 10–14 days.
+Most of our H-1B clients are admitted within a week.

 I-539 filed with USCIS while your H-1B is still valid.
 You continue working for your H-1B employer until status changes.